chronot1995/dpu-devops-kit/README.md

 lifecycle state: GA Secured
 ```

-An unsigned / development care will have the following:
+An unsigned / development card will have the following:

 ```
 lifecycle state: GA Non-Secured